Eihen/dotconfig/.github/README.md

-# My Windows Subsystem for Linux (WSL) environment
+# My Windows Subsystem for Linux (WSL) Environment

 This branch holds a tweaked version of the master branch for using in the Microsoft's [WSL](https://en.wikipedia.org/wiki/Windows_Subsystem_for_Linux).